Email Consent Statement

 Is a Senior Living Community the Solution?

 Todd Dickerson, field sales manager for Holiday Retirement explains why independent living communities can be a valuable option for seniors, both financially and socially.
 He says the biggest portion of savings comes through consolidating the majority of your regular expenses into one steady, affordable amount.
 Here are 10 ways that works.
-Compare your own monthly expenses with this Retirement Cost of Living Calculator.

 Getting from point A to point B has never been more expensive.
 Americans spend an average of $9,761 on transportation each year according to the latest data from the Bureau of Labor Statistics.